Tech-Life Balance is More Important Than Ever. Here Is One Way to Achieve It

-By Rijul Arora, Thought Leader and Innovator at LookUp
+By Rijul Arora, Thought Leader at LookUp

 During these unprecedented times, the line differentiating our online and offline lives has become extremely blurry.
 As schools and workplaces prepare for more remote work environments, technology has become a more critical part of our lives than ever.
 Because of this, many people are struggling to maintain a healthy work-life balance.
 We’re struggling to use our technology intentionally rather than passively.

 Now, consider this interesting statistic: the average human being picks up his phone 126 times a day.
 Considering that the average human sleeps for 7 hours, we pick up our phones more than 7 times in an hour (126 times/17 waking hours).
 This statistic includes only phones, and it assumes we are living under normal circumstances.
 If we include other screens like laptops and tablets and account for these current unprecedented times when screen time is at an all-time high, this number goes up significantly.